Frequently Asked Questions

 Our standard payment terms are 30 days from date of invoice, to be paid via PayPal, credit/debit card, BACS transfer, international SWIFT transfer, or cheque.

-If you are a first-time client, we will probably ask for part or full payment in advance, or shorter terms, via the above methods, before starting any work.
+If you are a first-time client, we will ask for part or full payment in advance, or shorter terms, via the above methods, before starting any work.